burghoff/Scientific-Inkscape/README.md

 3. **The Homogenizer**: Quickly sets uniform fonts, font sizes, and stroke widths in a selection.
 4. **Combine by Color**: An extension that fuses paths of the same color and style together into a single path.
 Handy for speeding up operations on plots with thousands of similar elements, like markers.
 5. **Auto-Exporter**: Automatically exports SVG files in a directory and keeps them updated.
-6. **Text Ghoster**: Adds a semi-transparent background to text so that it can be overlayed with data.
+6. **Text Ghoster**: Adds a semi-transparent background to text so that it can be overlaid with data.
 7. **Favorite Markers**: Lets you designate certain markers as favorites, mainly for convenience.

 All were written by [David Burghoff](https://dburghoff.com) at the University of Notre Dame.
 If you find it useful, tell your collegaues!
 You may also find it helpful to map the extensions to hotkeys (done in the Edit > Preferences > Interface > Keyboard menu).